-top 5 factors that would make a huge difference in your revision if you adopt them during your preparation.
-Practice:If you find yourself struggling with solving certain questions, this is a sign that you need more practice.
+If you find yourself struggling with solving certain questions, this is a sign that you need more practice.
 Maths is that subject which depends solely on understanding.
 Memorising won’t work.
 The only key to pass GCSE Maths is to practice as much as you can.
 Solve numerous math problems from math textbooks, play online math games to clarify your concepts, solve math worksheets, take mock math tests, take GCSE math classes or math tutoring, if you need to.
 Learn key concepts as much as you can.
 The common core topics of maths will only be clear in your brain if you have practiced them enough.

 There are some topics in GCSE Maths such as circle theorems and other theorems involving formulas, which you might need to learn by heart.
-Certain topics like these, require you to learn answers by heart and for that you need to get creative because you cannot remember them by merely studying these topics or practicing them once or twice.
-Make flash cards or revision cards for each individual theorem.
+Certain topics like these, require you to learn answers by heart and for that, you need to get creative because you cannot remember them by merely studying these topics or practicing them once or twice.
+Make flashcards or revision cards for each individual theorem.
 Stay informed about the curricular of your exam board as some formulas and equations may vary from one exam board to another.
 You might find many questions during the exams which would be solved simply by inserting values in the formulas.
-So, make sure all the formulas are on your fingertips.
+So, make sure all the formulas are at your fingertips.
 Put them around your bedroom and read them daily till your exam day.
 You won’t forget them this way.

 Try to get familiar with the pattern of the exam.
 It will give you more confidence during the exam along with training you for it.
 Solve past papers for this purpose.
 If you have signed up for the foundation tier exam with non-calculator paper, you will start the paper will easier questions usually involving shapes but this will then slowly progress towards more complex questions related to statistics, probability and some graph related questions.
-If you are allowed to use calculator in your GCSE Maths exam, this means that your exam is going to be a bit harder than the non-calculator one.
+If you are allowed to use a calculator in your GCSE Maths exam, this means that your exam is going to be a bit harder than the non-calculator one.
 It is going to have more time-consuming questions related to topics like trial and improvement and having more extensive calculations.
-The calculator paper might require you to get adept in the concepts of trigonometry and problems related to areas/shapes etc. Once you are done with your paper, do not forget to recheck your answers with calculator.
+The calculator paper might require you to get adept in the concepts of trigonometry and problems related to areas/shapes etc. Once you are done with your paper, do not forget to recheck your answers with a calculator.

-Constructive use of online resources: In this information age, you can find knowledge of anything online.
+In this information age, you can find details on pretty much anything online.
 Same goes for the concepts, topics and problems you might have to study for GCSE Maths.
 There are several math learning websites online.
 You can find online math teachers, online maths games, free online maths lectures, worksheets, maths programs, even free maths textbooks, quizzes, maths practice questions and maths courses depending on the tier of GCSE Maths you are taking.
 YouTube is one of the best platforms for you to find online math tutorials.
-There are top channels like and HegartyMaths , as well as the jayates which provide a plethora of step by step tutorials on all kinds of maths concepts, problems and topics.
-Khan Academy
+There are top channels like HegartyMaths and jayates , as well as the Khan Academy which provides a plethora of step by step tutorials on all kinds of maths concepts, problems, and topics.

 The internet is the best and easiest resource you have.
 You just need to learn how to search Google.
 You can find all sorts of study material for your test if you know what to Google.